Citation for this page in APA citation style. Close

 Consciousness

-Consciousness can be defined in information terms as an entity (usually a living thing but we can also include artificially conscious machines or computers) that reacts to the information (and particularly to changes in the information) in its environment.
+Consciousness can be defined in information terms as a property of an entity (usually a living thing, but we can also include artificially conscious machines or computers) that reacts to the information (and particularly to changes in the information) in its environment.

 In the context of information philosophy, we can define this as information consciousness.

 Thus an animal in a deep sleep is not conscious because it ignores changes in its environment.
 And robots may be conscious in our sense.
-Even the lowliest control system using negative feedback (a thermostat, for example) is in a minimal sense conscious of changes in its environment.
+Even the lowliest control system using negative feedback (a thermostat, for example) is in a minimal sense conscious of (aware of, exchanging information about) changes in its environment.

-This definition of consciousness fits with our model of the mind as an experience recorder, reproducer, and sequencer (ERRS).
-The ERRS model stands in contrast to the popular cognitive science or "computational" model of a mind as a digital computer.
-No algorithms or stored programs are needed for the ERRS model.
+This definition of consciousness fits with our model of the mind as an experience recorder and reproducer (ERR).
+The ERR model stands in contrast to the popular cognitive science or "computational" model of a mind as a digital computer.
+No "information processing" (no processing units, algorithms, or stored programs) is needed for the ERR model, although we also see mind as immaterial "software" in the material brain "hardware."

-The physical metaphor is a non-linear random-access data recorder, where data is stored using content-addressable memory (the memory address is the data content itself).
-Simpler than a computer with stored algorithms, a better technological metaphor might be a video and sound recorder, enhanced with the ability to record smells, tastes, touches, and critically essential, feelings.
+The physical metaphor for ERR is a non-linear random-access data recorder, where data is stored using content-addressable memory (the memory address is the data content itself).
+Simpler than a computer with stored algorithms, a better technological metaphor might be a video and sound recorder, enhanced with the ability to simultaneously record smells, tastes, touches, and - critically essential - feelings, something no computer machine can do.

-The biological model is neurons that wire together during an organism's experiences, in multiple sensory and limbic systems, such that later firing of even a part of the wired neurons can stimulate firing of all or part of the original complex.
+The biological model is neurons that wire together during an organism's experiences, in multiple sensory and limbic systems, such that later firing of even a part of the wired neurons can stimulate firing of all or part of the original complex experience.

 Neuroscientists are investigating how diverse signals from multiple pathways can be unified in the brain.
 We offer no specific insight into these "binding" problems.
-Nor can we shed much light on the question of philosophical "meaning" of any given information structure, beyond the obvious relevance (survival value) for the organism of remembering past experiences.
+Nor can we shed much light on the question of philosophical "meaning" of any given information structure, beyond the obvious relevance (survival value) for the organism of remembering, and thus learning from, past experiences.

 All these experiential and emotional data are recorded in association with one another.
-This means that when the experiences are reproduced (played back in a temporal sequence), the accompanying emotions are once again felt, in synchronization.
+This means that when the experiences are reproduced ("played back" when some of their interconnected neurons are fired by something in current experience), the accompanying emotions are once again felt, in synchronization.

-It is critical that the original emotions play back, along with any variations in current emotions.
-ERRS might then become an explanatory basis for conditioning experiments, classical Pavlovian and operant, and in general a model for associative learning.
+It is critical that the original emotions also play back, along with any variations in current emotions that are experienced on playback.
+ERR then becomes an explanatory basis for conditioning experiments, classical Pavlovian and behaviorist operant conditioning, and in general a model for associative learning.

 Bernard Baars's Global Workspace Theory uses the metaphor of a "Theater of Consciousness," in which there is an audience of purposeful agents calling for the attention of the executive on stage.

-In the ERRS model, vast numbers of past experiences clamor for the attention of the central executive at all times, whenever anything in current experience has some resemblance.
+In the ERR model, vast numbers of past experiences clamor for the attention of the central executive at all times, whenever anything in current experience has some resemblance.

-In the "blackboard" model of Allan Newell and Herbert Simon, concepts written on the blackboard call up similar concepts by association from deep memory structures.
-The ERRS model supports this view, and explains the mechanism by which concepts (past experiences) come to the blackboard.
+Global Workspace Theory is a version of the "blackboard" model of Allan Newell and Herbert Simon, concepts written on the blackboard call up similar concepts by association from deep memory structures.
+The ERR model supports this view, and explains the mechanism by which concepts (past experiences) are retrieved and come to the blackboard.

 In Daniel Dennett's consciousness model, the mind is made up of innumerable functional homunculi, each with its own goals and purposes.

-Some of these homunculi are information structures formed genetically, which transmit "learning" or "knowledge" from generation to generation.
-Others are environmentally and socially conditioned, or consciously learned.
+Some of Dennett's homunculi are information structures in the genes, which transmit "learning" or "knowledge" from generation to generation by heredity alone.
+Others are environmentally and socially conditioned, or consciously learned through cultural transmission of information.

 Four "Levels" of Consciousness